 All three of them had kids and had decided that taking two days to relax and focus on themselves would not only benefit them, but their families.

 Kelly has a caravan with an awning, which was a perfect base for their DIY yoga retreat.
-You could also use a tent on a quiet campsite, and prepare most of the recipes in advance, or even a house.
+You could also use a tent on a quiet campsite, and prepare most of the recipes below in advance, or if the kids are away use the house.